blueedgetechno/codeblue/README.md

 - Play minigames while you wait for the contest 🎮

 ## Guide
-- Set your preferences in settings of the package
+- Set your preferences in settings of the package, in advance
 - Click on your standing to minimize problems view
-- Click on your profile to refresh problems
+- Click on your profile picture to refresh problems

 ## Limitations
 - Currently, test and run code option is only available for python users